 Tip: If you pop by a Barnes & Noble, you can pick up a hard copy of the journal.
 And if there’s not a book on the journal list that inspires your reader, have them select a book they can donate to their school or a reading program like SAISD Foundation’s Book Buddies program so they can share their love of reading.

-Half Price Books is offering four free reading camps with different themes this summer.
-With something for every interest, you’ll find book recommendations, printables, crafts, and fun activities all tied to reading.
-The camps include:
+Half Price Books is offering its summer reading camp with something for every interest. you’ll find book recommendations, printables, crafts, and fun activities all tied to reading.

 Register your kids for Half Price Books’ summer reading program to participate.
 After you’ve registered, stop by a Half Price Books location to pick up your camper’s Reward Map.
 When the map is complete, it can be redeemed for $5 Bookworm Bucks in June and July so your reader can add to their library.